nummacway/gb300/README.md

 After each button's 16-bit value from the table above comes a 16-bit flag for autofire: `0x0100` if autofire is active (indicated by a `T` in the console's key map editor), `0x0000` if not.

 Note that not all of the selectable button values actually exist on the console.
-For example, the GBA does not have X and Y buttons and will treat both like A. Assigning other values than those above does not usually give any result, but the Game Boy treats most (but not all) keys as B only when assigned to the R button.
+For example, the GBA does not have X and Y buttons and will treat both like A. Assigning other values than those above does display a different text, but doesn't usually give any result.
+Just the Game Boy treats most (but not all) values assigned to the R button as B.

 R and L buttons are swapped when you use the console's key map editor.
 If the button on the left (next to the five menu items where you selected "Joystick") is highlighted, you'll set the button physically labeled R. The table above uses the _physical_ labels, not what is highlighted by the console's key map editor.